 A plug for myself Current ● Chief Product Officer Previous ● VP, Science

-Structure of a Data Science Competition Build model using Training Data to predict outcomes on Private LB Data Training Public LB Private LB (validation) (holdout) Quick but often misleading feedback Data Science Competitions remind us that the purpose of a predictive model is to predict on data that we have NOT seen.
+Structure of a Data Science Competition Build model using Training Data to predict outcomes on Private LB Data Training Public LB Private LB (validation) (holdout) Quick but sometimes misleading feedback Data Science Competitions remind us that the purpose of a predictive model is to predict on data that we have NOT seen.

-A little “philosophy” ● There are many ways to overfit ● Beware of “multiple comparison fallacy” ○ There is a cost in “peaking at the answer”, ○ Usually the first idea (if it works) is the best “Think” more, “try” less
+A little “philosophy” ● There are many ways to overfit ● Beware of “multiple comparison fallacy” ○ There is a cost in “peeking at the answer”, ○ Usually the first idea (if it works) is the best “Think” more, “try” less

-Technical Tricks -- GBM ● My confession: I (over)use GBM ○ When in doubt, use GBM ● GBM automatically approximate ○ Non-linear transformations ○ Subtle and deep interactions ● GBM gracefully treats missing values ● GBM is invariant to monotonic transformation of features
+Tools/techniques -- GBM ● My confession: I (over)use GBM ○ When in doubt, use GBM ● GBM automatically approximate ○ Non-linear transformations ○ Subtle and deep interactions ● GBM gracefully treats missing values ● GBM is invariant to monotonic transformation of features

 Technical Tricks -- feature engineering in GBM ● GBM only APPROXIMATE interactions and non- linear transformations ● Strong interactions benefit from being explicitly defined ○ Especially ratios/sums/differences among features ● GBM cannot capture complex features such as “average sales in the previous period for this type of product”